Erhu: Notable performers

 Tang Liangde (Cantonese: Tong Leung Tak; 汤良德; 1938–2010) was born in Shanghai into a famous Shanghainese musical family.
 He won the "Shanghai's Spring" erhu competition and continued to be the soloist for the Chinese Film Orchestra in Beijing, his composition and solos can be heard throughout the Nixon to China documentary movie.
 Tang was the soloist and performed at the Hong Kong Chinese Orchestra, then went on to music broadcasting and education for the Hong Kong Government's Music Office making worldwide tours and was named Art Educator of the Year in 1991 by the Hong Kong Artist Guild.

 Wang Guotong (王国潼; born 1939) was born in Dalian, Liaoning.
 He studied with Jiang Fengzhi, Lan Yusong and Chen Zhenduo and, in 1960, graduated from the Central Conservatory of Music in Beijing.
 He performed the premiere of Sanmenxia Changxiangqu (Sanmen Gorge Rhapsody) composed by Liu Wenjin.
 In 1972, Wang became the erhu soloist and later art director of the China Broadcasting Traditional Orchestra.
 He returned to the Central Conservatory of Music in 1983 as head of the Chinese music department.
 He has written many books and articles on erhu playing and has performed in many countries.
 Wang also worked with the Beijing National Instruments Factory to further develop erhu design.

 Min Huifen (閔惠芬; 1945–2014) was born in Yixing, Jiangsu.
 She first became known as the winner of the 1963 fourth Shanghai Spring Art Festival.
 She studied with Lu Xiutang and Wang Yi, and graduated from the Shanghai Conservatory of Music in 1968, and became the erhu soloist with the Shanghai Folk Orchestra.
 She was the undisputed master of erhu for 50 years.

+Xu Ke (许可；1960-) was born in Nanjin.
+Hong Kong’s HiFi Magazine praised him as the “Paganini in the world of Erhu,” and the Richmond Times Dispatch exclaimed that he “sounds like another Heifetz.”
+He has expanded the erhu’s range from two to more than four octaves.